abberdeen/circuitid-csharp/docs/HolidaysApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new HolidaysApi(Configuration.Default);
-            var holidays = new Holidays(); // Holidays | The JSON object that will be posted to the REST API endpoint.
+            var holidaysCreateOrPatch = new HolidaysCreateOrPatch(); // HolidaysCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetHoliday200Response result = apiInstance.CreateHoliday(holidays);
+                GetHoliday200Response result = apiInstance.CreateHoliday(holidaysCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)